gbayomi/multicrowd/README.md

 <b>Receiver Folder (The New Custom Receiver): </b> <br>
 <i>CSS/HTML</i><br> Provides the general design styling for the App.
 The loading, launching, paused, next-video, queue pages are presented here.

-<i>JAVASCRIPT</i><br> The javascript is essential to present the design animations, DRM capabilities, queueing and to save data from the user session for all the different events listened while casting.
-Therefore, the new version is capable of getting the information from each event and sending it via AJAX calls to an external server and then use the data for any particular matter.
-The data is divided into Cast Sessions and is particular for each video watched.
-The data is sent externally via two different ways: <i>Constant Update</i> and <i>Session Data</i>.
-The constant update is sent to a chosen server every time a different event occur (milestones for parts of the video watched for example).
-The Sessiopn Data is also sent to a chosen server in the end of each casting.
-The chromecast runs a simple html, powered with javascript and css.
-As it is fairly easy to get the speed of the application decreased, the best way to deal with the data is to sent it externally via an Asynchronous Call (AJAX). <br>